DETAILED ACTION

 identifying the understeering based on the yaw rate difference that is smaller than a preset second target yaw rate (Yu, Paragraph 5, Fig. 3, Steps 104-108).

-Regarding to Claim 15, Yu in view of Hagiwara teaches the modified brake control method, comprising changing the preset first target yaw rate based on the one-sided braking force of the inner wheel (It would be known the target yaw rate would be different based on the turning (Park (US2022/0041068 A1), Paragraph 78), and when applying the teachings to Yu, Fig. 3, when Steps 108 to 116 and back to Steps 102 to 110, at least under certain circumstance, the reference would reflect the limitations under the broadest reasonable interpretation).
+Regarding to Claim 15, Yu teaches the brake control method, comprising changing the preset first target yaw rate based on the one-sided braking force of the inner wheel (It would be known the target yaw rate would be different based on the turning (Park (US2022/0041068 A1), Paragraph 78), and when applying the teachings to Yu, Fig. 3, when Steps 108 to 116 and back to Steps 102 to 110, at least under certain circumstance, the reference would reflect the limitations under the broadest reasonable interpretation).

-Regarding to Claim 17, Yu in view of Hagiwara teaches the modified brake control method, comprising changing the yaw rate desired by the driver of the vehicle based on the one-sided braking force of the inner wheel (It would be known the target yaw rate would be different based on the turning (Park (US2022/0041068 A1), Paragraph 78), and when applying the teachings to Yu, Fig. 3, when Steps 108 to 116 and back to Steps 102 to 110, at least under certain circumstance, the reference would reflect the limitations under the broadest reasonable interpretation).
+Regarding to Claim 17, Yu teaches the brake control method, comprising changing the yaw rate desired by the driver of the vehicle based on the one-sided braking force of the inner wheel (It would be known the target yaw rate would be different based on the turning (Park (US2022/0041068 A1), Paragraph 78), and when applying the teachings to Yu, Fig. 3, when Steps 108 to 116 and back to Steps 102 to 110, at least under certain circumstance, the reference would reflect the limitations under the broadest reasonable interpretation).

-Regarding to Claim 19, Yu in view of Hagiwara teaches the modified brake control method, comprising reducing the yaw rate difference based on an increase in the one-sided braking force of the inner wheel (It would be known the target yaw rate would be increased when the turning is increased and the braking force is increased (Park (US2022/0041068 A1), Paragraph 78), and when applying the teachings to Yu, Fig. 3, when Steps 108 to 116 and back to Steps 102 to 110, at least under certain circumstance, the reference would reflect the limitations under the broadest reasonable interpretation).
+Regarding to Claim 19, Yu teaches the brake control method, comprising reducing the yaw rate difference based on an increase in the one-sided braking force of the inner wheel (It would be known the target yaw rate would be increased when the turning is increased and the braking force is increased (Park (US2022/0041068 A1), Paragraph 78), and when applying the teachings to Yu, Fig. 3, when Steps 108 to 116 and back to Steps 102 to 110, at least under certain circumstance, the reference would reflect the limitations under the broadest reasonable interpretation).

 determining a yaw moment of the vehicle based on the yaw rate desired by the driver and the yaw rate of the vehicle (Yu, Fig. 3, Steps 104-108, Paragraphs 29-31); and